2023-24 FSGC/SF- KSC Technology Development Program

 Grants are intended for faculty researchers from FSGC affiliated universities and colleges.
 Proposals from non-affiliated Florida universities, colleges, community colleges, and industry will be viewed more favorably if the project involves collaborations with FSGC affiliates.
 Other non-academic organizations are also eligible to receive grant awards, especially if their proposed projects include involvement with FSGC affiliates.

-Notification of Award – July 28, 2023 (subject to receipt of funding from NASA and Space Florida for 2023-24 program cycle)
+Notification of Award – April 30, 2024 (subject to receipt of funding from NASA and Space Florida for 2024-25 program cycle) DUE TO THE DELAY IN RECEIVING FUNDS FROM NASA THE ANNOUNCEMENT OF THE AWARDS WILL BE DELAYED.

 Announcement of Opportunity